ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

       "displayed" : true
     }

-For example, if you wanted to add a Description attribute to the threat with the ID 12345, you would use the following query:
+For example, if you wanted to add a Description Attribute to the threat with the ID 12345, you would use the following query:

 .. code::